 And I haven’t even gotten to her last four CDs.
 Just to remind you, Ms Souza has been living in the US since the age of 18, and is now married to star producer Larry Klein (the former husband and producer of Joni Mitchell), and mother of a new baby.

 I have so much respect and admiration for Ms Souza that I’ve been trying to collect all of her guest appearances with other artists, of which there are many, a corpus in itself that could make many an artist squirm with envy.
 I’ve come up with about 30.
-A few of them are with well-known artists (Paul Simon wrote ‘Amulet’ for her, Herbie Hancock features her in his tribute to Joni Mitchell, Brazilian icon Milton Nascimento), but some of her most outstanding efforts are with less well-known musicians.
-There’s the experimental vocal quartet Moss, the young Venezuelan>NY pianist Edward Simon, German trumpeter/crooner Till Bronner, jazz bassist John Patitucci, the Los Angeles Guitar Quintet, rising start jazz pianist Aaron Goldberg, Argentinean>Israeli>American contemporary classical composer Osvaldo Golijov, and Brazilian>LA legend Oscar Castro-Neves (b.
+A few of them are with well-known artists.
+Here’s ‘Amulet‘, a beautiful wordless song written for her by Paul Simon.
+(Here’s Paul’s guitar version from the album “So Beautiful or So What.”)
+Herbie Hancock invited her to sing ‘Amelia‘ on his tribute to Joni Mitchell, “River–The Joni Letters.”
+But some of her most outstanding efforts are with less well-known musicians.
+There’s the fine saxophonist David Binney, the experimental vocal quartet Moss, the young Venezuelan>NY pianist Edward Simon, German trumpeter/crooner Till Bronner, jazz bassist John Patitucci, the Los Angeles Guitar Quintet, rising start jazz pianist Aaron Goldberg, Argentinean>Israeli>American contemporary classical composer Osvaldo Golijov, and Brazilian>LA legend Oscar Castro-Neves (b.
 1940).